joffrey-bion/seven-wonders/doc/decisions_history.md

 independently and both the frontend dev server and the spring boot server can run locally and communicate.

 ## 2016-12-04 Spring Boot backend
-:key: : Backend
+*Joffrey* — :key: *Backend*

 Technical decisions:

-- [Websockets](https://en.wikipedia.org/wiki/WebSocket): as we want server pushes to reach all clients when a player plays a card, we chose Websockets as main transport.
-HTTP/2 didn't seem to have proper browser support at the moment, and long polling is not a very clean solution to this problem.
+- [Websockets](https://en.wikipedia.org/wiki/WebSocket): as we needed server pushes to reach all clients when a player plays a card, we chose WebSockets as main transport.
+HTTP/2 didn't seem to have sufficient browser support at the moment, and long polling is not a very clean solution to this problem.
+Now, since we have a permanent TCP connection because of the WebSocket, we may as well use it for all actions (even those who would naturally follow a request/response mechanism) for simplicity and to avoid HTTP's overhead.

 - [Spring Boot Websocket](https://spring.io/guides/gs/messaging-stomp-websocket/): because of my personal preference for (and ease with) the Java language, and because it is really quick to setup, Spring Boot was our choice as backend.
 It